neelmewada/CrystalEngine/Docs/Build.md

 The path to host tools binary directory in our situation is:
 `C:/CrystalEngine/Build/Windows/Debug`. `Build/Windows` is the host tools solution directory, and the binary files will be produced in the Debug folder, if you have chosen to build Debug target for host tools.

-You can now open standalone solution in visual studio and run the VulkanSandbox application inside the Engine folder.
+Note: For now, there is no real use of standalone builds, and they are incomplete yet.
+You can run the `GameSystem_Test` target in standalone build to do a basic play test of the standalone engine.